-Business Advice from Leaders in the Beauty Industry
+Business Advice from Leaders in the Bath and Beauty Industry

-I started Alegna Soap about 5 years ago.
-I didn’t know anything about running a business, let alone a soap business.
-I thought it would be interesting to ask a few successful entrepreneurs in the Bath and Body business what the best business advice they ever got was.
-After reading the responses, I wish I had their advice when I started.
+When I started Alegna Soap 10 years ago, I didn’t know anything about running a business, let alone a soap business.
+I asked a few successful entrepreneurs in the Bath and Body business for the best business advice they received when starting out.

 The best business advice I received was from watching TED videos from Simon Sinek: “People don’t buy what you do; people buy why you do it.”-Simon Sinek on his TED TALKS from How great leaders inspire action.